Karl Benz & GottliebDaimler

 - One of the big problems that they and their contemporaries faced was determining how to provide power without adding too much weight.

-- Furthermore, there was also a debate within the engineering community as to whether a gas or a steam engine was optimal for cars.
+- Furthermore, there was also a debate within the engineering community as to whether a modern gas engine or a steam engine was optimal for cars.
 The latter had a proven record of success in locomotives, and many of the early car prototypes used steam.

 Gasoline at this point was a product sold for cleaning, and available over the counter in most pharmacies.